defnull/bbblb/docs/_config.rst

 ``POLL_INTERVAL`` (type: ``int``, default: ``30``)

-Poll interval in seconds for the background server health and meeting checker
+Poll interval in seconds for the background server health and meeting checker.
+This also defines the timeout for each individual poll, and changes how quickly the POLL_FAIL and POLL_RECOVER watermarks can be reached.
+The interval should be between 10 (fast) and 60 (very slow) depending on the size of your cluster.

 ``POLL_FAIL`` (type: ``int``, default: ``3``)